YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 This blog is mainly based on the paper ["ImageNet Classification with Deep Convolutional Neural Networks"](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), in addition to the information obtained from [fast.ai](https://www.fast.ai/) and [Standford CS231N](http://cs231n.stanford.edu/2017/).

 According to Serena Yeung (PhD at Stanford University, Co-lecturer of CS231N Convolutional Neural Networks for Visual Recognition) in her [Lecture 5 (4:28 min)](https://www.youtube.com/watch?v=bNb2fEVKeEo&index=5&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv), AlexNet in 2012 was the one of the deep learning architecture that sparked the whole use of convolutional neural networks more widely.
-AlexNet remarkably improved the top 1 and top 5 error rate on ImageNet Large-Scale Visual Recognition Challenge (ILSVRC) in 2010 and 2012 than the previous state-of-the art results.
+AlexNet remarkably improved the top 1 and top 5 error rate on ImageNet Large-Scale Visual Recognition Challenge (ILSVRC) on 2010 and 2012 data sets than the previous state-of-the art results.

 ## What is ImageNet Large-Scale Visual Recognition Challenge (ILSVRC)?
 [ImageNet](http://image-net.org/) holds approximately 22,000 categories of 15 million images for visual object recognition research.
 With huge time and efforts invested in the project, ImageNet photos tend to be clean and training set images are labeled clearly for users.

-The Challenge/Competition based on a set from this database is held every year since 2010.
+The Challenge/Competition is based on a particular set from this database and is held every year since 2010.
 The purpose of the Challenge is to "evaluate algorithms for object detection and image classification at large scale."
 Each ILSVRC is given with around 1,000 images per each category and 1,000 categories in a training set, 50,000 images in a validation set, and 150,000 images in a test set.
 For more information, the details are outlined on this [place](http://image-net.org/challenges/LSVRC/).

 ## Main characters of AlexNet